Policy and Procedure Name:

 status.

-Update the claim status to expired occurrence
+e.
+Update the claim status to expired occurrence and choose

-and choose the claim status reason of dismissed.
+the claim status reason of dismissed.

 f.